RapTho/iot-digital-engineering/3_Containerization.md

 ---

-## 🔨 Build the Mosquitto Container Image
+## 🔨 Build the Mosquitto container image

 First, prepare your folder structure.
 It should look like this: